Kobdik/di-app/di-async.md

 + Asynchronous creation of services
 + Lifetime managment: singleton, transient and scoped services
 + Tiny size and flexible clear API
-+ Concurrent injection of the same singleton dependency
++ Ability to inject the same dependencies concurrently

 ## Table of contents